View Proposal

 Description

 Much of current Machine Learning (ML) is based on human data (i.e. supervised learning, Reinforcement Learning from Human Feedback (RLHF)) and the performance of even very Large Language Models (LLMs) is highly reliant on the quality of the collected data.
 Following reproducibility crises in other fields, such as Psychology, researchers have begun to examine the extent to which data collection for ML applications such as Natural Language Processing (NLP) is reproducible, finding that it is often difficult or impossible to reproduce the studies [1].
-While Machine Learning data sets have typically assumed a single correct label for each data instance, recent work has sought to reflect a range of perspectives [2].
+While Machine Learning data sets have typically assumed a single correct label for each data instance, recent work has sought to reflect a range of perspectives [2, 3].
 This is because people don’t universally agree, so it is unrealistic to assume that there is 1 “agreed” upon label for each data sample.
 This project will explore the reproducibility and validity of such data collections, i.e. how well a second data collection can reproduce the results of the original one, and the extent to which humans disagree on the labelling tasks.
-The project can be tailored to suit the students’ interests, i.e. it can involve data collection and analysis, and also implementation and reassessment of state of the art ML models’ performance.
+The project involves human data collection and analysis, and also implementation and reassessment of state of the art ML models’ performance.

 Resources

 [1] Anya Belz, Craig Thomson, Ehud Reiter, and Simon Mille.
 2023.
 Non-Repeatable Experiments and Non-Reproducible Results: The Reproducibility Crisis in Human Evaluation in NLP.
 In Findings of the Association for Computational Linguistics: ACL 2023, pages 3676–3687, Toronto, Canada.
 Association for Computational Linguistics.
-[2] Gavin Abercrombie, Valerio Basile, Sara Tonelli, Verena Rieser, and Alexandra Uma.
+[2] Gavin Abercrombie, Valerio Basile, Davide Bernadi, Shiran Dudy, Simona Frenda, Lucy Havens, and Sara Tonelli.
+2024.
+Proceedings of the 3rd Workshop on Perspectivist Approaches to NLP (NLPerspectives) @ LREC-COLING 2024.
+ELRA and ICCL, Torino, Italia.
+[3] Barbara Plank.
 2022.
-Proceedings of the 1st Workshop on Perspectivist Approaches to NLP @LREC2022.
-European Language Resources Association, Marseille, France, edition.
+The “Problem” of Human Label Variation: On Ground Truth in Data, Modeling and Evaluation.
+In Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing, pages 10671–10682, Abu Dhabi, United Arab Emirates.
+Association for Computational Linguistics.

 Background